Contact: Daniel Dix, 651-757-2326

 Health impacts: Exposure to high levels of fine particles has been linked with both respiratory and cardiovascular health effects.
 Fine particles may exacerbate pre-existing health conditions and may cause some people to experience chest pain, shortness of breath, wheezing, coughing or fatigue.
 If you experience these symptoms, contact your physician.

 Pollution-reduction tips: Fine particles are produced from combustion activities, which include fossil fuel-based energy generation, motor vehicle exhaust, gasoline-powered yard and lawn equipment, and wood burning.
 Conserving energy, buying clean renewable power, and using alternate means of transportation, such as mass transit, will all reduce your daily contribution to air pollution.
 During air quality alerts, residents are particularly encouraged to use public transportation, car pool or reduce vehicle trips and engine idling.
 Postpone the use of gasoline-powered equipment and avoid burning wood.

 Visit the agency's Air Quality Index application for information on current air quality conditions in your area.
 Sign up to receive daily air quality forecasts and air quality alert notifications by email or text message using the Enviroflash service.
-You can find additional information on indoor and outdoor air quality in Minnesota on the Be Air Aware website.
+You can find additional information on indoor and outdoor air quality in Minnesota on the Air quality and you webpage.